darknight/tabby-interview/README.md

 ### Integration test

-Async, IO-intensive program is difficult to write unit test, the function are side effect, and the execution order is not deterministic.
+Async, IO-intensive program is difficult to write unit test, the functions are side effect, and the execution order is not deterministic.
 And we need to mock a lot of things, like network connection, filesystem etc.

 So I think integration test is more suitable, and necessary.